bgswan-shopify/project-planning/README.md

 * Add a new column each sprint
 * Add an issue for each non-project item worked on during the sprint.
 This also provides a place to document the issue.
 * Add a column to the task board for any unplanned stories

-* Ideally create a copy of the issue in each sprint column if it spans multiple sprints
+## Handling long-running stories
+* Ideally split the story so that part can be delivered
+* Use a label to indicate a blocked story
+* If the story continues for more than one sprint, create a note that links to the story in the current sprint and move the story card to the next sprint